adopted-ember-addons/ember-data-factory-guy/README.md

 ```

 ##### buildList
-  - for building json that you can pass json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
+  - for building json that you can pass as json payload in [acceptance tests](https://github.com/danielspaniel/ember-data-factory-guy#acceptance-tests)
-  - buildList takes the same arguments as makeList
+  - takes the same arguments as makeList
   - can compose relationships with other build/buildList payloads
   - to inspect the json use the get() method
     - can use get(index) to get to items in the list
+  - use `.add()` method to include extra sideloaded data to the payload

 Usage: